|

 available light (AVL).

-- The Visual design: Image composition, lines, dots.
+- Visual design: Image composition, lines, dots.

 Leading lines and visual flow.
 The "rule of thirds" and other